 You will need to carefully carry out graded and comfortable mobility and strengthening exercises and specific functional exercises to improve the quality of your walking and other activities that are important to you.
 You will be shown exercises to carry out by yourself before surgery and during your hospital stay at St Vincent's Private Community Hospital Griffith.
 Most patients continue their ongoing physiotherapy and rehabilitation as an 'outpatient' - this means you continue your physiotherapy rehabilitation from the safety and comfort of your home.
-You can choose to see your local private physiotherapist.
+You can choose to see your local private physiotherapist or continue your physiotherapy treatment at St Vincent's Private Community Hospital Griffith.